 As with anything of value, somatic sex therapy involves a commitment of your time and financial resources.
 Learning happens over time; there is no magic pill I can give you (though I would if I could) that will automatically solve all of your problems.
 Transforming your sex life into what you want takes practice and support.

 I do not offer sliding scale at this time.
 Please access any of the free webinars, classes or materials that I offer.
 I do not accept insurance at this time.
 I am happy to provide you with invoices for your sessions if needed.

 What do I need to know about your practice?

 Can I book an appointment online?
 The way the process works is that we have a complimentary initial call, to determine whether we both would like to work together.
-At the time of that call, I'll share with you information about how my practice works, my rates, and we'll book our first appointment.
+At the time of that call, I'll share with you information about how my practice works and we'll book our first appointment.
 You can book your initial call here.

 Is my information kept confidential?
 Absolutely.
 Anything you discuss with me in somatic sex therapy sessions will be completely confidential.
 Additionally, I adhere to professional standards of confidentiality.

 Can I bring my partner to my somatic sex therapy sessions sometimes?
 Yes.
 We'll agree about when that is appropriate.
 It is often very beneficial for your partner to come to several sex therapy sessions.

 What is your cancellation policy?
 I have a strict 48 hour cancellation policy.
 Should you need to cancel your appointment, kindly give me 48 hours minimum notice.
 If you cancel a session with less than 48 hours notice, you are responsible for the cost of your session.
 If you are more than 15 minutes late for your session without communication, the session is cancelled and you are responsible for the full fee of your session.

 How long do sessions last?
 I work in 60 minute sessions.